Bullock Harbour: Wildlife

 A family of seals lives at the harbour and likes being fed by local children and tourists.
 Common and bottleneck dolphins have been reported in the vicinity.
 The diversity of marine flora and fauna reflects that of the Dalkey coastline.

+In Media

+Bullock Harbour is mentioned in Michael O'Hanrahan's romance A Swordsman of the Brigade as "Bullock Strand".
+In the book, the protagonist Piaras Grás oversees the smuggling of recruits to join the Irish Brigade, and later duels a British officer.